-1. If the pin-shared pin functions have multiple outputs, the desired pin-shared function is determined by the corresponding software control bits.
-2. The OCDSDA and OCDSCK pins are supplied as the OCDS dedicated pins and as such only available for the BH66V2665 device which is the OCDS EV chip for the BH66F2665 device.
-3. For the less pin count package types there will be unbounded pins which should be properly configured to avoid unwanted power consumption resulting from floating input conditions.
+Note: 1.
+If the pin-shared pin functions have multiple outputs, the desired pin-shared function is determined by the corresponding software control bits.

+2. The OCDSDA and OCDSCK pins are supplied for the OCDS dedicated pins and as such only available for the BH67V5255 device which is the OCDS EV chip for the BH67F5255 device.
+3. For the less pin count package type there will be unbounded pins which should be properly configured to avoid unwanted power consumption resulting from floating input conditions.
 Refer to the "Standby Current Considerations" and "Input/Output Ports" sections.